 Ken Livingstone, as we all know, has long had a bit of a thing about Adolf Hitler, but in April some felt that even he went a bit far when linking the Third Reich to Zionism.
 It came at a time when charges of anti-Semitism in Labour were already being heard, and did little for the party’s image.
 Nor did the contribution of Labour MP John Mann, who took exception to Livingstone’s comments.

 The Buddha of Brick Lane

 Few who were alive in the early 1980s will ever forget the excitement when Benjamin Creme announced the Second Coming.
 Well, some may have forgotten, but we haven’t.
 Maitreya the Christ, according to Creme, was in his thirties at the time, living in Brick Lane in East London, and would reveal himself on every TV channel in the world simultaneously.
-Sadly, he never did so, and Creme died in October with the Second Coming still awaited.
+Sadly, he never did so, and Creme died in October this year with the Second Coming still awaited.

 The only manager of the England football team to have a 100 per cent record (played one, won one), Sam Allardyce was appointed in July and left the job in September.
 He was in office for 67 days, nearly four times as long as…

 She lasted longer than Lady Jane Grey, but not much longer, and even for a party who have had ten changes of leadership in less than a decade, Diane James spending just 18 days at the helm of UKIP was pretty special.
 In a year in which the party effectively achieved its central ambition, and its most prominent member achieved international renown, to lose an elected leader after a fortnight (with a bizarre Latin tag on an official document) shows they are not ready to settle into bland seriousness quite yet.
 Maybe Paul Nuttall will change all that.
 Or maybe not.